MercenaryAnt/Basic-Console-Project/README.md

 # Basic-Console-Project

- Üniversitede yaptığımız basit bir konsol projesidir.
+ Üniversitede yaptığımız basit bir çekiliş konsol projesidir.

 --------------

-It is a simple console project that we have done at the university.
+It is a simple lottery scheme in college.